by Parker Piscitello-Faye

 4. You should have a long-term plan (and reassess it often).

 Finally, while you may be tempted to walk away from a program after you have set it up or consider your team’s financial challenges solved, don’t.
-You need to keep tabs on the program and frequently reassess its influence to effectively go about promoting financial wellness in the workplace.
-Set a time (maybe in a month or two) to do a deep dive into what the program has and hasn’t offered and assess its effectiveness.
-Your employees and company are counting on you.
+You need to keep tabs on the program.
+Be sure to frequently reassess its influence to effectively go about promoting financial wellness in the workplace.
+Set a time (maybe in a month or two) to do a deep dive into what the program has and hasn’t offered.
+Then, assess its effectiveness.
+As an HR professional, your employees and company are counting on you.

 Conclusions